This article was updated slightly on 21.05.2018 and includes filtering capacitors change and some output voltage measurements.

 - protection diodes,

-- changed connector spacing for easy operation,
+- changed connector spacing, for easy operation,

-- 2 x 1,5 A output @ 12 V (tested), but will go to over 2 A on each rail.
+2 x 1,5 A output @ 12 V (tested), but will go to around 2 A on each rail,

 The schematic is very simple – just a popular linear power supply based on LM317/337 pair.
-Finally I used toroidal 2 x 15V, 2.1 A transformer.
+I used 2 x 15 V, 2.1 A, 60 VA toroidal transformer.
 Notice there is no fuse holder on PCB – it should be right after mains socket and before on/off switch.
 Filtering capacitors C1-C4 can be 25 V rated which is correct if PSU is loaded.
 If no current is draw from outputs, the input voltage can get close to 25 V, therefore is is a good idea to use higher rated electrolytic capacitors, f.e.
 35 V (which was marked on the schematic).

 I always start the PCB design with fitting major components on printed PCB layout.
 There is nothing more annoyng then see that componets don’t fit after you spend 2 hours on cutting, etching and drilling.
 It takes only few minutes and can save a lot of time later.

 Vertical-oriented heat sinks make PCB size smaller, but at the cost of its hight.
 Most of the PCB is occupied by toroidal transformer.
 There is a place for 6 screws to keep this quite heavy device on its place.

 6.3 mm outputs are marked with pieces of heat shrink.
 You can connect up to 3 bus boards.
 The small red LEDs inform you that there is something on power output, but what is more important, they let linear voltage regulators work properly when nothing is connected.
 The also help to discharge filtering capacitors if no load is applied.

 Silicon isolators under linear regulators ensure there is no eletrical connection to heat sink.
 They are not needed if you are 100% shure that the heat sinks will never touch.
 But you never can be 100% shure 🙂

 Before you do anything, remember: ~230 V can kill you with no problem.
 If you don’t have experience with mains voltage, leave it to someone who has.
 You are using the project files for your own responsibility.